Date

 · introducing children to a wide range of authors and literature to improve their reading skills

-· encourage children to participate in activities and enhance their writing and speaking skills
+· encouraging children to participate in activities and enhance their writing and speaking skills

 How does the programme work?